Umbilic Points on the Finite and Infinite Parts of Certain Algebraic Surfaces: Introduction

-In particular, in \cite{Top} V. Toponogov analyzes smooth surfaces $S$ which are complete and convex.
-Under some additional hypotheses he proves that inf$_{p \in S}$ $| k_2(p) - k_1(p)| = 0$, where $\kappa_1,\kappa_2$ are the principal curvatures of $S$.
 If there are no finite umbilic points, this can be taken to mean that there must be an umbilic point {\em at infinity}.

-In an accompanying paper, the authors propose a refined definition of being umbilic at infinity in terms of the fall-off of the Gauss map \cite{Guil-Ort}.
-This is shown to be equivalent to that of the current paper (see definition \ref{d:umatinf}) .
+In the same paper, he proves this conjecture under some additional hypotheses.
+We remark that after a straightforward calculation, this equality can be verified for any surface that is given as the graph of a real polynomial.

+Another instance of umbilic points at infinity in the smooth case is the study, carried out by R. Garcia and J. Sotomayor in \cite{Gar-Sot-06}, on stable patterns of the nets of principal curvature lines on surfaces embedded in Euclidean 3-space near their end points, at which the surfaces tend to infinty.
+The research just cited is an extension of the work by the same authors \cite{Gar-Sot-96} and devoted to the analysis {\it at infinity} of the principal curvature nets of smooth algebraic surfaces in real Euclidean 3-space.
+The surfaces discussed in \cite{Gar-Sot-96} do not cover those studied in this paper as the former consider surfaces having a smooth projective closure while those studied in this paper are singular at infinity.

-Another instance is the study of the index of the umbilic point that appears after the one-point compactification of a smooth surface in Euclidean space with the point at infinity.
-In \cite{ando} N. Ando carried this out for the graph of a real homogeneous polynomial.
+In the particular case of a surface given by the graph of a homogeneous polynomial $f\in \mathbb{R}[x,y]$, the study of the index of the umbilic point that appears after the one-point compactification of the surface with the point at infinity, was carried out by N. Ando in \cite{ando}.

-In a broader context, there is the investigation of singular points, their index and topological type, that arise {\em at infinity} as a result of the projective extension of a quadratic differential form on the plane \cite{Gui}.
-The fields of principal directions of a surface, denoted by $\mathbb{X}_{k}, k=1,2$, are the zero set of a quadratic form called {\it the form of principal curvatures}.
+On the other hand, and in a broader context, there is the investigation of singular points, their Poincar\'e-Hopf index and topological type, that arise {\it at infinity} as a result of the projective extension of a quadratic differential form on the plane.
+In {\rm \cite{Gui}} V. Gu\'{\i}\~nez considers the set ${\cal F}_m$ of positive quadratic forms

-In this paper we consider the projective extension of the fields of principal directions when the surface is the graph of a polynomial $f \in \R[x,y]$ of degree $n$, by the projective extension of the form of principal curvatures.